 Coronavirus (COVID-19) booster vaccination

 The First Minister has now confirmed plans to roll out the COVID booster vaccine in Scotland and that the winter flu vaccine will be offered to those who are eligible, at the same time, wherever that is possible.
-The COVID booster vaccine will be offered to all adults over 50 and to younger adults with certain health conditions, that put them at higher risk.
+The COVID booster vaccine will be offered to all adults in Scotland.

 Please remember, if you need any help and support, you can contact us on 0300 030 2121 and one of our Family Support Team will be able to assist you.

 You can read more about the COVID Booster vaccination on the NHS Inform page here.